Alucard from Hellsing. The guy's a cold-hearted bastard who loves to taunt his foes, but occasionally sides with the good as an Occult Detective.

-Neil Gaiman for The Sandman actually created John Constantine's ancestor: Johanna Constantine.
+Neil Gaiman also created John Constantine's ancestor for The Sandman: Johanna Constantine.
 Even though she doesn't wear a trenchcoat, she's still a Magnificent Bastard.
 It's also implied that Constantines gravitate towards this trope especially if their initials are "JC".

 Gambit from X-Men.
 Trenchcoat, stubble, mysterious past, dubious morality, all that's missing is the occult specialty.

 Pete Wisdom from Excalibur (even when he wasn't being written by Warren Ellis, his creator) was always like this.
 He's cleaned up a bit recently, though.
 Given up smoking and everything.
 Some fans have theorised that the original character was the Nineties Anti-Hero version of the character, and this is just a natural progression.
 Since Excalibur deals with Marvel's mutants in England, and lots of dimension-travelling, there's no question on the supernatural elements he's had to face.

 Constance Johanssen was Warren Ellis's homage/parody of Constantine in the Pryde and Wisdom mini-series: "Constance Johanssen.
 Excellent occult detective.
 Has a habit of getting her friends killed.
 Two hundred at last count."

 He was first appeared on earth in Britain (though he was actually born in Hell.)
 He considers himself American, though.